 An interview with a former London bike thief

-Earlier this month we interviewed a former London bike thief, who revealed a side of bike crime we rarely get a glimpse of…
+We interviewed a former London bike thief, who revealed a side of bike crime we rarely get a glimpse of…

 So, you are an ex-bike thief from London?
 When and why did you begin stealing bikes?

 I started stealing push-bikes when I was 16.
 Motivation was money, bikes are quick and easy money.
 There were two of us who stole pedal bikes and high-performance motorbikes.

 Did you target specific types of bicycles and locations in London?
 What was the thought process?

 High-value bikes were the main targets like Carrera racers, no-logo fixie bikes, Boardman racers and Ridgeback bikes.
 These were the popular quick sale bikes that were called golds (because of the payback to time value of them).